mattpap/masters-thesis/sphinx/src/introduction.rst

 The typical design approach to most of those systems is to implement two levels of software.
 On the first level, called a kernel, which is usually developed in a fast, machine oriented, compiled programming language like Lisp, C or C++, the most commonly used, core, algorithms are implemented.
-This level is not accessible to the end user, disallowing users investigate the details of the particular implementation of mathematical algorithms.
+This level is not accessible to the end user, disallowing users to investigate the details of the particular implementations of mathematical algorithms.
 On the contrary, the other level is usually implemented in a user--friendly programming language, which is also used for interaction with the user.
-On this level advanced and configurable mathematical tools are implemented.
-The language for this purpose is usually and newly invented, for a particular, symbolic manipulation system, domain specific programming language, oriented towards ease of expressing mathematical formulations in it.
-This adds a cost when learning such systems, because one has not only to understand the system it self, its semantics and behaviour, but yet another programming language, which will be useless outside the system.
+On this level, advanced and configurable mathematical tools are implemented.
+The language for this purpose is usually a newly invented domain specific programming language, oriented towards the ease of expressing mathematical formulations in it, designed for a particular symbolic manipulation system.
+This adds a cost when learning such systems, because one has not only to understand the system it self, its semantics and behaviour, but has to learn yet another programming language, which will be useless outside the system.
 Those domain specific languages (DSLs) are often very fancy and hard to learn.

 A different approach was chosen in GiNaC a library for symbolic mathematics, which was written in C++ programming language [Frink2001large]_.
-Both the kernel and mathematical libraries were implemented in this language, so users who are familiar with C++, can more easily use it than standalone systems, described previously.
-Having a library has also the benefit, that one can easily create his own programs which simply link to a single, relatively small dynamically linked library.
-GiNaC is fast, but implements only very basic symbolic algorithms.
+Both the kernel and mathematical libraries were implemented in this language, so users who are familiar with C++ can more easily use it than standalone systems that were described previously.
+Having a library has also the benefit, that one can easily create his own programs which simply link to a single dynamically linked library.
+GiNaC is fast, but implements only very basic algorithms of symbolic mathematics.
 Also, C++ is not a user--friendly programming language, so it might be a barier for non--programmers.

 An idea emerged to use a very interactive, simple and easy to learn programming language, Python (http://www.python.org) and expose GiNaC functionality in it.
-This way we arrive with Pynac.
-At first this seems a great approach because we use a very fast C++ and use well known language, which popularity is steadily growing.
-The disadvantage of this approach is that once again we arrive with two languages and the C++ core is still not easily accessible for the users.
-Also writing bindings to C++ libraries in Python is not that easy (there is a need for an intermediate programming language for this).
+This way we arrived with Pynac.
+At first this seemed a great approach because we use very fast C++ for the core and well a known language, which popularity is steadily growing, for interaction with the user.
+The disadvantage of this approach is that once again we arrive with two languages, the C++ core is still not easily accessible for the users.
+Also writing bindings to C++ libraries in Python is not that easy and there is a need for an intermediate programming language for this.

 The pure Python approach
 ========================